U.S. Stocks Inch Higher, Led by Internet Retailers

 -- Spain weighs down European stocks

-Shares of internet retailers rose Wednesday, helping to offset declines elsewhere in U.S. stocks.
+Shares of internet retailers rose Wednesday, putting major stock indexes on track to extend recent winning streaks.

-The Dow Jones Industrial Average inched up 30 points, or 0.1%, to 22673.
-The S&P 500 and the Nasdaq Composite edged up 0.1%.
-All three indexes have risen to fresh records this week, but swung between small gains and losses Wednesday.
+E-commerce firms like Netflix and Amazon.com have been among the market's best performers this year, helping to power U.S. stocks to fresh all-time highs despite concerns about their valuations and rapid rise.
+The Dow Jones Industrial Average, S&P 500 and Nasdaq Composite each set at least 40 all-time highs this year.

-Since profit growth has been one of the main factors driving this year's rally, investors are waiting to see if October earnings reports remain robust.
-The Dow industrials, S&P 500 and Nasdaq have each set at least 40 all-time highs in 2017.
+"Valuations are higher, but the fundamentals look really good still," said Paul Quinsee, global head of equities at J.P.
+Morgan Asset Management, of outperforming internet stocks.
+"Compared to the speed of profitability growth, we think valuations make sense," he said.

 Continue Reading Below